 High Pathogenic Avian Influenza (HPAI)

-The Massachusetts Department of Agricultural Resources (MDAR) has been working with its sister agencies and federal partners on establishing an emergency response plan for the introduction of Highly Pathogenic Avian Influenza (HPAI).
-Since mid-December 2014, there have been several ongoing HPAI incidents along the Pacific, Central and Mississippi Flyways.
-Due to the mixing of birds from different flyways up through Canada, it is likely that exposed birds will be found in the Atlantic Flyway during the current southern migration.
-These strains of the HPAI virus that have been identified in the US domestic poultry population in 25 Midwestern, Western, and Southern states over the past few years have not been found to affect humans.
-Ongoing, routine testing of wild birds and domestic poultry is being conducted by MDAR.
+The Massachusetts Department of Agricultural Resources (MDAR) has worked with its sister agencies and federal partners to develop an emergency response plan for responding to outbreaks of Highly Pathogenic Avian Influenza (HPAI).
+Since December of 2021 there have been many HPAI incidents across the United States, including MA.
+The strains of the HPAI virus that have been identified in the US over the past few years have not been linked to human illness.
+Ongoing, routine testing of domestic poultry is being conducted by MDAR.
 MA Wildlife and USDA Fish and Wildlife are conducting surveillance in wild bird populations.
-MDAR is seeking to educate poultry owners about the risk this virus poses to their birds in hopes that owners will take every precaution to prevent their flocks from being exposed.
-Additionally, the MDAR wants poultry owners to understand what will happen if their flock becomes infected.
+MDAR is seeking to educate poultry owners about the risk this virus poses to their birds in hopes that owners will take precautions to prevent their flocks from exposure to the virus and the subsequent consequences if their flock becomes infected.

 HPAI is a deadly disease for poultry.
-It can infect all types of chickens, turkeys and many other kinds of birds.
-HPAI can strike suddenly and spread fast.
-Infected poultry may die within hours of becoming infected.
+It can infect chickens, turkeys, domestic waterfowl, and game birds.
+HPAI can strike suddenly and spread quickly.
+Infected poultry may become sick and/or die within hours of becoming infected.
 The virus can be spread by contact with infected birds or contaminated materials.

 There are a few simple steps bird owners can take to try to protect their flocks from avian influenza:

-- Wild migratory birds are natural carriers for HPAI.
-Preventing wild birds from mixing with domestic flocks is essential to disease control.
+- Wild migratory birds are natural carriers for Avian Influenza viruses including HPAI.
+Preventing wild birds from mixing with or having contact with domestic flocks is essential to disease control and prevention.
 Poultry owners should assure their birds are kept away from wild birds, particularly wild waterfowl.
 Poultry owners with water bodies on their property should take steps to mitigate wild waterfowl from frequenting those areas.
 USDA provides helpful tips on mitigation of water access by wild waterfowl in the attached link. www.aphis.usda.gov/publications/wildlife_damage/fsc-hpai-wildlife-practices-reduce.pdf

 - Avoid unnecessary movement of poultry between locations and be aware of the potential to carry HPAI contaminated materials onto properties where birds are kept.